 The price too high he made to go

-but the farmer plead him stay.
+but the farmer pleaded with him to stay.

 That blue tick hound became his best